Frequently Asked Questions

 ￼Our University is purposefully different.
 We are, after all, an evangelical Christian university.
 As Christians, we’re taught to try to live our lives in accordance with an established set of behaviours that point to a Christian way of life.
 These include acting with integrity, living an honest life, and treating others with dignity and respect at all times.

 We believe it’s important to cultivate our students’ character to prepare them for life.
 We also believe that our Community Covenant has been integral to our reputational success as a university.
-We don’t have the extent of problems that many universities are dealing with in terms of substance abuse and sexual assaults.

 The Community Covenant helps define the core religious values of our community.
 And through the application of our core values, our community has been infused with a loving, grace-oriented spirit that has helped to positively transform the lives of countless students.